Oxycodone long-acting (modified release) tablets

 Who is the leaflet for?
 What is its aim?

-This leaflet is for patients (and their relatives or carers) who have been discharged from hospital with long-acting oxycodone for moderate to severe pain.
-Its use will have been explained to you before you leave hospital.
-Do not hesitate to ask for more information or to have it repeated if needed.
+This leaflet is for patients who have been discharged from hospital with long-acting oxycodone for moderate to severe pain, and where appropriate their relatives or carers.
+The need for long-acting oxycodone will have been explained to you before you leave hospital.
+Do not hesitate to ask for more information or to have it repeated, if needed.

-Long-acting oxycodone (also known as slow release, or modified release which is abbreviated to “MR”) is a strong painkiller from the same family of drugs as morphine.
+Long-acting oxycodone (also known as modified release) is a strong painkiller from the same family of drugs as morphine.
 It works in a similar way to morphine.
 Long-acting oxycodone is commonly used for moderate to severe pain from many different causes.
-These medications are safe and effective when used properly and will be helpful in controlling your pain.
+It can be used on its own, with short-acting oxycodone, or with other types of medicines to treat pain.
+These medications are safe and usually effective for controlling pain when used properly at the dose recommended for you.

 Benefits